 Peatlands are ecosystems for a variety of specialised plant and animal species and serve as important natural carbon reservoirs.
 They also have a regulating effect on the water and nutrient balance and a cooling evaporation effect, which is important for the local and regional climate.
-In the meantime, around 95 % of the original peatland areas have been drained, peated, cultivated and used for agriculture or forestry.
+In the meantime, around 92 % of the original peatland areas have been drained, largely peated, cultivated and used for agriculture or forestry.
 In addition to the protection of still intact peatlands, the restoration and sustainable management of previously drained peatland soils are therefore important contributions for protecting biodiversity and the mitigation of climate change.

 - Design and development of a project and programme database and comprehensive identification of various projects and actors in the field of peatland protection